 Our school is a Roman Catholic School and serves the parish of St Fillan.
-Although the majority of the children enrolled at St Dominic's live in Crieff, we have children who come from the surrounding towns of Braco, Muthill, St Fillan's, Comrie, Madderty, Monzie, Gilmerton, Blackford and Auchterarder.
+Children enrolled at St Dominic's RCPS live in Crieff and the surrounding towns of Braco, Muthill, St Fillan's, Comrie, Madderty, Monzie, Gilmerton, Blackford and Auchterarder.